Skip to content

 Pros

 • Flat-rate, transparent published US pricing.
 2.9% + $0.29 per card transaction, ACH $1-$5, 3DS free, settlement free, Card Account Updater $0.25/update.
 No monthly subscription, no statement fees, no PCI compliance fees, no per-feature add-ons.
-Predictable cost model is genuinely useful for SMB merchants forecasting unit economics, and it matches Stripe (2.9% + $0.30) at the headline.
+The predictable cost model is useful for SMB merchants forecasting unit economics, and it matches Stripe (2.9% + $0.30) at the headline.

 • Multi-acquirer orchestration built into the product.
-Per Sonary's editorial review, Pay.com 'works with multiple payment acquirers — if one system encounters issues, transactions are automatically rerouted to another.'
+Per Sonary's editorial review, Pay.com 'works with multiple payment acquirers, and if one system encounters issues, transactions are automatically rerouted to another.'
 Most SMB-tier processors run on a single acquiring relationship, so an outage at the acquirer side becomes an outage for the merchant.
 The orchestration layer gives uptime resilience without the merchant having to manage multiple PSPs themselves.

-• Three major eCommerce platform plugins.
-WooCommerce, BigCommerce, and Magento are covered with pre-built integrations — together those platforms run a meaningful share of SMB eCommerce traffic outside Shopify.
+• Four major eCommerce platform plugins.
+Shopify, WooCommerce, BigCommerce, and Magento all have pre-built integrations, and together those platforms run the majority of SMB eCommerce traffic.
+Subscription-CRM merchants get native connectors for Sticky.io, Konnektive, and ChargeNation.io.
 Plugin-based integration drops the setup time to 1-2 weeks for most merchants, faster than custom REST API work.
-Stripe and Checkout.com have broader plugin coverage, but Pay.com hits the three biggest non-Shopify platforms.
+Stripe and Checkout.com have broader plugin marketplaces overall but Pay.com hits the platforms that matter for SMB online retail.

 • Native Volt open-banking integration across 31 markets.
 The February 2025 partnership added Instant Bank Transfer pay-ins to the standard Pay.com checkout, with a Volt SDK option for in-app redirect-less flows.
 For EU and UK merchants this gives an account-to-account method alongside cards without integrating Trustly or TrueLayer directly.
 Open banking pay-ins typically run at 0-1% versus 2-3% for cards.

-• Honest about pricing being incomplete.
+• Upfront that pricing is incomplete.
 The pricing page literally says 'We're finalizing our pricing right now.
 We'll be competitive.'
-That is not a marketing line — it is unusual transparency.
+That is not a marketing line; it is unusual transparency.
 Most processors hide their incomplete rate cards behind 'contact sales for custom pricing' and pretend everything is published.
 Pay.com names the gap, which makes negotiation easier for the merchant.

 Cons

 • No gambling-jurisdiction licenses.
 Pay.com does not hold an MGA, UKGC, Isle of Man, Curacao, Kahnawake, or US state gambling license.
 For licensed iGaming operators where the acquirer is expected to be authorized for gambling MCC 7995, this is disqualifying.
-Nuvei holds the full stack including US state licenses; Paysafe holds MGA and UKGC; Solidgate holds the equivalents for its acquiring partners.
+Nuvei holds the full stack including US state licenses, and Paysafe holds MGA and UKGC.
 Pay.com rides Cross River Bank's US sponsorship, which is general processing, not gambling acquiring.

 • No documented iGaming track record.
 Zero public iGaming operator clients on the Pay.com site.
 No SoftSwiss, EveryMatrix, Bragg, Altenar, BetConstruct, or Slotegrator integration.
 No published case studies for gambling operators.
 No gambling-specific product features (responsible gaming API, self-exclusion, deposit limits, source-of-funds workflows). iGaming is named in the February 2025 Volt partnership PR as a target vertical, but the production product gap is wide as of May 2026.

 • Trustpilot sample is too small to be meaningful.
-13 total reviews split 62% 5-star / 38% 1-star with zero in the middle.
+14 total reviews split 64% 5-star / 36% 1-star with zero in the middle.
 Nuvei has 828 reviews, Paysafe over 50,000, Worldpay around 10,000, AstroPay over 9,500.
-The Pay.com sample is the lowest of any provider in our 30-provider database.
+The Pay.com sample is the lowest of any provider in our database.
 Some 1-star reviews appear mis-attributed from Paycom (the unrelated Oklahoma City payroll company).
-'Too early to tell' is the only honest reading.
+'Too early to tell' is the only fair reading.

 • No mobile SDK, no public GitHub org, minimal developer ecosystem.
 Pay.com publishes a REST API and three eCommerce platform plugins, but there are no native iOS/Android SDKs, no public language SDKs (no JavaScript, Python, Java, PHP libraries surfaced), no public GitHub organization, no community-developed integrations, and no npm package presence.
 For developer-led integration projects this is a meaningful gap versus Stripe, Checkout.com, or Adyen.

 • Pricing transparency stops at the headline rate.
 The 2.9% + $0.29 published rate is real, but there is no published debit card rate, premium card surcharge, international card markup, FX spread, rolling reserve percentage or hold period, chargeback fee, refund fee, or enterprise volume-tier rate card.
-Procurement teams negotiating against Solidgate (published 1.5-3.5% range), Checkout.com, or Nuvei need anchor numbers Pay.com does not provide.
+Procurement teams negotiating against Checkout.com or Nuvei need anchor numbers Pay.com does not provide.

 • Coverage gap on LATAM, APAC, Africa, and CIS local methods.
 Pay.com operates in the EU/UK/US triangle effectively.
 No PIX, OXXO, Boleto, SPEI, PSE, BLIK, iDEAL-direct, GCash, M-Pesa, or other regional methods that move money in iGaming-relevant emerging markets.
-AstroPay and PayRetailers cover LATAM, dLocal covers broader emerging markets, Cellulant covers Africa.
+AstroPay and PayRetailers cover LATAM, Cellulant covers Africa.
 Pay.com is not the tool for operators with significant non-Western traffic.

 Ready to evaluate Pay.com for your business?